react-toolbox/react-toolbox/README.md

 export default CustomButton;
 ```

-The previous code creates a React button component based on React toolbox button.
-It's important to notice that requiring a module from the exposed root of the package will import the **SASS** of the component.
+The previous code creates a React button component based on React Toolbox button.
+It's important to notice that requiring a module from the exposed root of the package will also import the **SASS** of the component.

 ## Roboto Font and Material Design Icons

 React Toolbox assumes that you are importing [Roboto Font](https://www.google.com/fonts/specimen/Roboto) and [Material Design Icons](https://www.google.com/design/icons/).

 In order to import the fonts for you, we'd need to include them in the CSS which is considered a bad practice.
-If you are not including them in your app yo to the linked sites and follow the instructions.
+If you are not including them in your app, go to the linked sites and follow the instructions.

 ## App component

-There are some components in React Toolbox that requires special positioning.
+There are some components in React Toolbox that require special positioning.
 For example, `Dialog` and `Drawer` components block the scroll showing a fixed positioned overlay.
 To handle these cases, React Toolbox needs some styling in your root node.
-This can be achieved wrapping your app with a non intrusive `App` wrapper component:
+This can be achieved by wrapping your app with a non intrusive `App` wrapper component:

 ```jsx
 import React from 'react';